Extreme living: homes at the end of the Earth

 Sally’s round house, Yukon, Canada

-The house is heated using the same material it was built from, and chopping wood from dead trees keeps the home cosy and warm in the coldest months.
-As shown here, water is obtained by drilling down through the ice.
-Canisters are then filled up and transported back to the house.
+The house is heated using the same material it was built from.
+Sally chops wood from dead trees in the surrounding area to fuel her hearth and keep the home cosy and warm in the coldest months.

 Ariel’s tiny house, Wyoming, US